naaleb/simple_shell/README.md

  6. To exit the shell, use the built-in exit command: exit

-#Authors
+#Authors:
 •	Hermas
 •	Almond

-#Contributions
+#Contributions:
 Contributions to this project are welcome!
 If you encounter any issues or would like to suggest improvements, please create an issue or submit a pull request.